top of page

 Research & Development

-Process optimization
+Process Optimization

 Manufacturing (QbB, Quality by Design)

-In-process control
+In-process Control

 Kinexus Pro rheometer to assay viscosity, viscoelasticity, amplitude sweep, frequency sweep, temperature sweep, shear thinning, yield stress, flow curves, tribology and surface tension.